techzizou/yolov4-custom_Training/README.md

-# Training a custom Yolov4 detector
+# Training a custom Yolov4 detector for mask detection

 Colab tutorial for training your custom Yolov4 detector.